jecki/ts2python/docs/Mapping.rst

 Mapping of Tuple Types
 ----------------------

-Likewise, tuple types are transpiled to tuple-types.
+Likewise, Typescript-tuple-types are transpiled to Python-tuple-types.

 Typescript::